 During 2009 the Company completed the formation of a joint venture with L B Industries, Inc. and James Legg for a period of 9.5 years.
 The Company, along with L B Industries, Inc., has a 45% ownership interest in the joint venture, L B Pipe & Coupling Products, LLC (JV), which commenced operations in January 2010.
-The venture plans to manufacture, market and sell various products for the energy, utility and construction markets.
+The venture manufactures, markets and sells various products for the energy, utility and construction markets.